 Open Content Sessions

-We have 45 minute talks at 8:00 AM on Tuesday through Friday, 60 minute talks over lunch Monday through Friday, 90 minutes talks Monday through Friday evening, and the Friday evening talk can be extended to two hours.
+We have up to 45 minute talks at 8:00 AM on Tuesday through Friday, up to 60 minute talks over lunch Monday through Friday, and up to 90 minutes talks Monday through Thursday evening.
 You can read the latest Call for Open Content.

-If you are going to be presenting, please review our information for CppCon presenters and subscribe to the Lightning Talk / Open Content Speakers mailing list.
+If you are going to be presenting, please review our information for CppCon presenters and subscribe to the Open Content Speakers mailing list.

 If you have questions about Open Content sessions, please send mail to Open Content Enquiries.